-Scotland's 12 National Tourist Routes will take you through some of the country's most awe-inspiring landscapes, and you'll find plenty of fantastic attractions and charming towns and villages to visit along the way.
+Scotland's 12 National Tourist Routes are perfect for planning a road trip in Scotland.
+These routes will take you through some of the country's most awe-inspiring landscapes, and you'll find plenty of fantastic attractions and charming towns and villages to visit along the way.

-Each route varies in length and offers a scenic alternative to Scotland's main trunk roads and motorways.
+Each route varies in length and offers a scenic alternative to main trunk roads and motorways – ideal for a self-drive tour of Scotland.
 They're easy to follow and well signposted - simply look out for the distinctive brown and white signs.

 Don't forget … all these routes can also be done in reverse!

 Discover the spectacular coastline and fertile countryside of the east of Scotland.
 Enjoy views of picturesque seaside resorts and the scenic splendour of the Angus Glens and the Grampian Mountains.

 Nearby towns: Broughty Ferry, Monifieth, Carnoustie, Arbroath, Montrose, Inverbervie

 Nearby attractions: Carnoustie Golf Course, Lunan Bay, House of Dun, St Cyrus National Nature Reserve, Dunnottar Castle

 Absorb stunning mountain landscapes and glittering loch views as you travel through the majestic west coast scenery of Argyll.
 Look out for the famous Rest and Be Thankful viewpoint, fine views across the Firth of Lorn to the Inner Hebrides, the towering peaks of Ben Nevis and the Outdoor Capital of the UK, Fort William, which is just a short drive from Ballachulish.

 Nearby attractions: Loch Lomond, the Rest and Be Thankful viewpoint, Loch Fyne, Crinan Canal, Connel Bridge, Ben Nevis